giorgosp/libvirt-exercise/memory/README.md

 The memory coordinator checks that the unused memory of a domain is always between two boundaries.
-If the unused memory is lower than a threshold, then the program gives 50% more memory to that domain.
-If the unused memory is more than some other threshold, then the program takes memory from that domain until the unused memory reaches that threshold (maximum allowed unused memory).
-Between the two threshold, the domain's memory is not changed by the program.
+If the unused memory is lower than a threshold, then the memory coordinator gives 50% more memory to that domain.
+If the unused memory is more than the max limit, then the memory coordinator takes memory from that domain until the unused memory reaches that threshold (maximum allowed unused memory).
+Between the lower and upper limit, the domain's memory is not changed by the memory coordinator.

-## Test setup
-To run the tests, 4 vms where used.
-For my tests (and log output), the  programs's interval is at 3 seconds.
-I believe for the memory coordinator, the smaller the interval the better for the jobs running, because the coordinator can give quickly more memory as it is needed.
-If the coordinator runs much less often, then maybe the jobs will ask for more memory earlier than the coordinator can run and they will not reach the max memory for a domain.
+The memory coordinator runs every 3 seconds.
+However the smaller the interval the more quickly the coordinator can give or take memory from the VMs.

 ## Assumptions made
-There are some assumptions made for the test environment, as per the project's description and for the ease of testing.
-For example:

 - Vms should be already running when the program starts.
 - All domains have the same max memory